minirust/minirust/spec/mem/interface.md

     /// `fn_entry` indicates whether this is one of the special retags that happen
     /// right at the top of each function.
     ///
+    /// This can assume the pointer satisfies the language invariant,
-    /// This must at least check that the pointer is `dereferenceable` for its size
+    /// in particular, it must be `dereferenceable` for its size.
-    // (IOW, it cannot be more defined than the default implementation).
+    /// Violating this is a spec bug.
     ///
     /// Return the retagged pointer.
     fn retag_ptr(